One of the first thing anyone asks after finding out that one is a Beatles fan (immediately following the

 usual query, "Aren't you too young to love The Beatles?") is, "who's your favorite Beatle?".

-So, here are the top seven reasons why George is my favorite Beatle, and my all-time favorite person.
+it as brief as possible, here are the top seven reasons as to why George is my favorite Beatle, and my all-time favorite person.

 His songwriting and composing